keu/docs/software_versioned_docs/version-0.25/quickstart.md

 You'll be prompted to authenticate and select the Workspace that you want to operate in.

 The first user to log in to the Astronomer platform will become a System Admin by default.
-Additional users can be added via the Astronomer UI or CLI.
-For more information on user permissions at the platform level, read [Manage Users on Astronomer Enterprise](manage-platform-users.md).
+Additional users can be added via the Software UI or CLI.
+For more information on user permissions at the platform level, read [Manage Users on Astronomer Software](manage-platform-users.md).

 ## Step 7: Create an Airflow Deployment

-In the Astronomer UI, use the **New Deployment** menu to configure the following:
+In the Software UI, use the **New Deployment** menu to configure the following:

 * **Name**
 * **Description** (Optional)